star-constellation/Hyprland-Live-Wallpaper_Roullete/README.md

 # ABOUT

-I'm thinking to myself that it's cool to have a live wallpaper and so I research some methods and tools to do it in linux terminal.
+I'm thinking to myself that it's cool to have a live wallpaper and so I researched some methods and tools to do it in linux terminal.
 I also had an idea that I also can make a roulette again using this tool for live wallpaper and so I did.

 Hope you enjoyed it! :D